-The guiding principle behind our work is to frame healthcare needs in the context of the individual lives of patients and those around them, before considering the implications for those delivering healthcare services.
+The guiding principle behind our work is to frame healthcare needs in the context of the individual lives of patients and those around them.

 By bringing the ‘life experience’ of patients alongside more traditional healthcare information, Customer Faithful offers a far richer understanding of patients’ quality of life than traditional research, as well as where and how it may be enhanced.